Earl Anderza

-Anderza's short and troubled life is the matter of a chapter of San Quentin Jazz Band, by Pierre Briançon which chronicled the gathering of top jazz musicians in the California prison in the early sixties.
+Peter Earl Anderza (October 24, 1933 – 1982) was an American West Coast jazz alto saxophonist.
+He was born in Los Angeles.
 He was incarcerated in San Quentin from May, 1959 till October, 1962 and then from June to September, 1964.
 San Quentin State Prison is where Anderza met Bolton, and played with Art Pepper, among others.
+In his youth, he studied under Lloyd Reece with friend Eric Dolphy.